 Red Jacket is a tiny town located in the state of West Virginia.
 With a population of 525 people and just one neighborhood, Red Jacket is the 193rd largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Red Jacket is generally considered to be a blue-collar town.
-44.34% of the Red Jacket workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Red Jacket is a blue-collar town, with 44.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Red Jacket is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Red Jacket who work in teaching (33.02%), management occupations (22.64%), and office and administrative support (0.00%).

 In Red Jacket, however, the average commute to work is quite long.
 On average, people spend 39.94 minutes each day getting to work, which is significantly higher than the national average.